 (I’m still a little afraid I’m kidding myself.
 That never totally goes away.)

 But what did change is realizing that The Rules aren’t commandments from some Writing Deity who will one day grant you a place in yes-you-are-legitimately-a-writer-land.
 The Rules are just rules.
 They can be broken.
 They exist to serve the writer’s intuition and imagination, not the other way around.

-I love Story Is a State of Mind because it’s one of the few writing programs that asks you to take the brave step of trusting yourself instead of the rules.
-I love being a Story Is a State of Mind because I love talking through writing fears.
+I love the Story Intensive because it’s one of the few writing programs that asks you to take the brave step of trusting yourself instead of the rules.
+I love being an Intensive teacher because I love talking through writing fears.
 I love encouraging writers to take creative risks.
 I love that moment of empathy with my writing students, where we are all a little bit afraid but discover that in this space we can be brave together.